Probate Q&A Series Can out-of-state clients work with North Carolina probate attorneys remotely?

 Detailed Answer

 To begin, your North Carolina probate attorney will send an engagement letter and retainer agreement electronically.
 You review and sign these documents remotely.
 Next, the attorney verifies your identity and gathers estate details—such as the will, asset valuations, and beneficiary information.
-Once the probate clerk issues a docket number, your attorney handles all filings, notifies creditors, and arranges distributions.
+Once the probate clerk issues a file number, your attorney handles filings, notifies creditors, and arranges distributions.
 Throughout this process, you receive status updates and draft pleadings for your review, all delivered online.

 Key Considerations for Remote Probate Representation